 Is there an appeal process?

 Yes.
-With either an administrative resolution or a University hearing, the student may appeal to the President.
-If the disciplinary matter is resolved administratively (i.e., through a Faculty Disposition (pdf) or a Student Conduct Administrative Disposition), the student may appeal the sanction within fourteen (14) days of that resolution; this appeal goes directly to the University president.
-If the disciplinary matter is resolved through a University hearing, the student or Dean of Students may appeal the findings and / or the sanction within fourteen (14) days after being notified of the hearing officer's decision.
+With either an administrative resolution or a University hearing, the student may appeal to the appellate officer, based on one or more of the three grounds for appeal.
+If the disciplinary matter is resolved administratively (i.e., through a Faculty Disposition (pdf) or a Student Conduct Administrative Disposition), the student may appeal the sanction within ten (10) days of that resolution; this appeal goes directly to the appellate officer.
+If the disciplinary matter is resolved through a University hearing, the student or Dean of Students may appeal the findings and/or the sanction within ten (10) days after being notified of the hearing officer's decision.
 See the Student Conduct Process flow chart (pdf) for more information.

 Why are the outlined steps of the discipline process necessary?